-Planting: Plants can be started from seed about 4 weeks before the last expected frost.
+Plants can be started from seed about four weeks before the last expected frost.
 However, seeds will add several years to your wait.
 Most people find it easier to grow from crowns, which are readily available in the spring.
 They look like a worn out string mop, but they are very much alive.
 Unlike many plants, the roots of asparagus crowns can withstand some air exposure and you will usually find them for sale loose.
 They should still look firm and fresh, not withered or mushy and they should smell like asparagus.

 The most common way to plant asparagus crowns is in a trench.
-In the spring, dig a trench about 8 - 10 in. deep and 18 - 20 inches wide.
+In the spring, dig a trench about 8 to 10 inches deep and 18 to 20 inches wide.
 Work in your compost or other organic matter at this time.

 To plant the crowns, spread the roots of the crowns out on the bottom of the trench.
-Space plants about 12 - 15 inches apart, so they will have room to grow.
+Space plants about 12 to 15 inches apart, so they will have room to grow.
 Cover with a couple of inches of soil and water well.

 As the plants begin to grow, continue covering them with soil, leaving only a few inches of the shoots exposed above ground.
 Do this until the trench is full.